 Simple English definitions for legal terms

-Read a random definition: old style
+Read a random definition: bill of sale

 Pyramiding inferences, rule against, is a legal rule that says a person cannot use one assumption to make another assumption to reach a conclusion.
 This means that a fact-finder cannot stack assumptions on top of each other to come to a decision.
 This rule is not followed in many places anymore, but some still use it.
 Another similar rule is the reasonable-inference rule.